Fixing issues with incorrect MIME types of objects when uploading them to Object Storage

 - Bucket ID in Object Storage.

-- Link to the problematic object.
+- Link to the object in question.